 Using a control-theoretic mathematical model, we studied stability and convergence issues of router throttling under different system parameters.
 In addition, we evaluated algorithm effectiveness using a realistic global network topology, and various models for attacker and good user distributions and behaviors.
-Our results indicate that the proposed approach can offer signifi cant relief to a server that is being flooded with malicious attacker traffi c.
-First, for aggressive attackers, the throttle mechanism can preferentially drop attacker traffi c over good user traffi c, so that a larger fraction of good user traffi c can make it to the server as compared with no network protection.
-In particular, level-k max-min fairness performs better than recursive pushback of max-min fair rate limits previously proposed in the literature [10].
+Our results indicate that the proposed approach can offer significant relief to a server that is being flooded with malicious attacker traffic.
+First, for aggressive attackers, the throttle mechanism can preferentially drop attacker traffic over good user traffic, so that a larger fraction of good user traffic can make it to the server as compared with no network protection.
+In particular, for the case of aggressive attackers and large k, level-k max-min fairness performs better than recursive pushback of max-min fair rate limits previously proposed in the literature [13].
 This is especically the case when attackers are evenly distributed over the network.
 Second, for both aggressive and "meek" attackers, throttling can regulate the experienced server load to below its design limit, so that the server can remain operational during a DDoS attack.
-Moreover, our related implementation results [6] show that throttling has low computation and memory overheads at a deployment router.
+Moreover, our implementation results show that throttling has low computation and memory overheads at a deployment router.

-Our results indicate that server-centric router throttling is a promising approach to countering DDoS attacks.
+Our results indicate that server-centric router throttling is a promising approach to countering DDoS attacks, but several nontrivial challenges remain that prevent its immediate deployment in the Internet.
 Our focus has been on DDoS attacks in which attackers try to overwhelm a victim server by directing an excessive volume of traffic to the server.
-Other forms of attacks are possible that do not depend on the sheer volume of attack traffic [9].
+Other forms of attacks are possible that do not depend on the sheer volume of attack traffic [12].
 However, more sophisticated attack analysis (e.g., intrusion detection) is usually feasible to deal with these other forms of attacks.